Gold Loan

 1. Current Gold Rate (per gram)

 Gold rates fluctuate daily.
-As of 16 August 2025, the cost of 1 gram of gold is ₹10,118 for 24K, ₹8,275 for 22K, and ₹7,589 for 18K gold in Kerala.
+As of 17th November 2025, the cost of 1 gram of gold is approximately ₹12,000 for 24K, and ₹11,500 for 22K.
 The price changes every day based on the market demand, international gold rates, exchange rates, and other economic considerations.

 2. Making Charges

 Whenever you want to buy gold jewellery or an ornament, the jewellers will always charge you extra for the work and design done.
-That cost is referred to as the making charges and can be between 5% and 25% or even more, based on how complex the design is.
-Assuming the making charge is 10%:
+This cost can be anywhere between 5% and 25% or even more, based on how complex the design is.

 So, your total amount now becomes: